 New file methods among Java 11 features are also prominent attractions in the new Java release.
 The new file methods include ‘writeString()’, ‘readString()’ and ‘isSameFile()’. ‘writeString()’ is ideal for writing some content in a file while ‘readString()’ is ideal for reading contents in a file.
 The ‘isSameFile()’ method helps in knowing whether two paths identify the same file.

 An observation of the various new Java 11 features clearly shows the path for more improvements in future Java releases.
 Java 11 also has many new improvements in a place like other new releases.
 The most interesting highlight about Java 11 is that it is a stable Long-Term Support (LTS) release of Java.
 After Java 8, this is the second LTS release of Java.
 However, you may not discover any changes regarding the casting in Java.

 This implies the foundation for Java 12 being another Long-Term Support release.
 As we took a tour of the new features in Java 11, we found that many old features are missing.
 For example, SNMP Agent and Java Deployment Technologies are not available in Java 11.
 Java 11 has surely brought some drastic changes to the Java landscape.
 So, if you want to try out new features in Java 11, then purchase your license and get started!

 If you are well-versed with the Java SE 11 platform, it’s time to get recognition as Oracle Certified Java SE 11 Developer certification.
-You need to pass Java SE 11 Programmer I 1Z0-815 and Java SE 11 Programmer II 1Z0-816 both the practice tests to become an Oracle certified Java SE 11 Developer, so start your preparation now!
+You need to pass Java SE 11 Developer 1Z0-819 exam to become an Oracle certified Java SE 11 Developer, check the Oracle Certifications List, and start your preparation now!